pymc-devs/pytensor/doc/extending/op.rst

   the returned value should be equal to the Jacobian-vector product.

-  So long as you implement this product correctly, you need not understand what :func:`aesara.gradient.grad` is doing, but for the curious the mathematical justification is as follows:
+  So long as you implement this product correctly, you need not understand what :func:`pytensor.gradient.grad` is doing, but for the curious the mathematical justification is as follows:

   In essence, the :meth:`Op.grad` method must simply implement through symbolic